Legendrian skein algebras and Hall algebras: Introduction

 \subsubsection{The Fukaya category and its Hall algebra}

 For the purpose of defining the Fukaya category we assume that $S$ is a compact surface with boundary and that the Liouville form $\theta$ is chosen so that its dual vector field points outward along $\partial S$.
 As above, we have a finite set $N\subset\partial S$ and a foliation $\eta$ on $S$ which provides the grading.
 Given a choice of ground field $\KK$ one defines two variants of the Fukaya category, $\mc F=\mc F(S,N,\theta,\eta,\KK)$ and $\mc F^{\vee}=\mc F^{\vee}(S,N,\theta,\eta,\KK)$, whose objects are compact graded Legendrian curves $L$ with $\KK$-linear local system $E$ of finite rank and Maurer--Cartan element (formal deformation) $\delta\in\Hom^1((L,E),(L,E))_{>0}$, and where for $\mc F$ we require $\partial L\subset(\partial S\setminus N)\times \RR$ and for $\mc F^{\vee}$ we require $\partial L\subset N\times\RR$.
+The setup is described in more detail in Subsection~\ref{subsec_setup}.
 Let us make two remarks to relate this to the existing literature.
 First, in the approach to Fukaya categories of surfaces based on arc systems or ribbon graphs, see for example \cite{stz,dk_triangulated, hkk}, the category $\mc F$ is defined as a homotopy colimit, while $\mc F^{\vee}$ is defined as a homotopy limit in the category of dg-categories up to Morita equivalence.
-Second, in the Legendrian knot theory literature Maurer--Cartan elements and rank one local systems appear in a different guise as augmentations of the Chekanov--Eliashberg DGA.
+Second, in the Legendrian knot theory literature Maurer--Cartan elements and rank one local systems appear in a different guise as augmentations of the Chekanov--Eliashberg DGA, see also Subsection~\ref{subsubsec_ce}.

 Hall algebras were first considered by Steinitz~\cite{steinitz} and later rediscovered by Hall~\cite{hall_algebra}.
 Their definition immediately generalizes to abelian categories satisfying suitable finiteness conditions.
 For the case of triangulated dg-categories one needs to modify the naive definition to take into account negative $\Ext$-groups, as was pointed out by To\"en~\cite{toen_derived_hall}.
 Conceptually, one replaces groupoid cardinality with homotopy ($\infty$-groupoid) cardinality as defined by Baez--Dolan~\cite{baez_dolan}.
 Let us state the definition used here.
 Assume $\mc C$ is an extension closed $A_\infty$ category over a finite field $\KK=\FF_q$ such that $\Ext^k(A,B)$ is finite-dimensional for all $A,B\in\Ob(\mc C)$, $k\in\ZZ$, and vanishes for $k$ less than some constant depending on $A,B$.
 These conditions are satisfied for $\mc F^{\vee}(S,N,\theta,\eta,\KK)$ if $\KK$ is a finite field.
 Define $\mathrm{Hall}(\mc C)$ to be the algebra with underlying $\QQ$-vector space with basis the set of isomorphism classes of objects in $\mc C$ and product